vidtsin/babycare-odoo/bbc_stock/README.rst

 * lines with products that have not yet been scanned (White)
 * lines that are satisfied (Green)

 A special scan code 'MKG' triggers put-in-cart.
+Afterwards, the menu will be shown instead of moving on to the next picking.

 Different sounds play on
 * Scanning unknown code